 Players: 1-4 | Ages: 14+

-Unless you are brand new to board games–in which case I’d recommend Harry Potter: Hogwarts Battle or The Big Book of Madness–you really have to give Aeon’s End a try.
-It’s challenging, requires a high amount of cooperation, and it’s one of those games you’ll spend plenty of time talking about after each playthrough.
+Unless you are brand new to board games—in which case I’d recommend Harry Potter: Hogwarts Battle or Star Realms: Frontiers—you really have to give Aeon’s End a try.
+It’s challenging, requires good communication and cooperation, and it’s one of those games you’ll spend plenty of time talking about after each playthrough.

 Read our Aeon’s End review